metablaster/WindowsFirewallRuleset/Modules/Ruleset.PolicyFileEditor/Help/en-US/about_Ruleset.PolicyFileEditor.md

 (indicated by the valueName attributes on the two <decimal> elements).
 A <decimal> element indicates that the data type will be DWord.

-Armed with that information, you can now do something like this using the PolicyFileEditor module:
+Armed with that information, you can now do something like this using the Ruleset.PolicyFileEditor module:

 ```powershell
 $entries = @(